Concepts in Performance Measurement and Performance Management

 2. Tasks Accomplished Each position or job must accomplish a variety of tasks.
 This is what a person must do in the job.
 In many cases, these tasks need to be done in a particular order.
 As an individual performs their tasks properly, they achieve the results that are required.
 In a good performance management system, each task should be identified so that it can be appropriately measured and evaluated.

-4. Personal Growth Plan Implemented The individual must have a plan that is focused on his/her own personal growth and learning.
-If a person is not growing and learning at a faster rate than the overall growth patterns of the organization; then the person is, in essence, holding the firm down.
-This plan for learning should be tailored to the requirements of the person and the requirements of the position.
-It could focus on expanding the strengths of the person as well as correcting any specific performance issues.
+4. Personal Growth Plan Implemented The employee must have a plan that is focused on his/her own personal growth and learning.
+If an employee is not growing and learning at a faster rate than the overall growth patterns of the organization; then the employee is, in essence, holding the firm down.
+This plan for learning should be tailored to the requirements of the employee and the requirements of the position.
+It could focus on expanding the strengths of the employee as well as correcting any specific performance issues.
 It should have the same specifics of date and measurement as any other objective.